Origin and objectives

 Family reporting has a long tradition in Germany.
-As early as 1965, the German Bundestag commissioned the Federal Government to provide family reports.
-The reason for the regular family reports was to continuously monitor the situation of families and to control the effectiveness of family policy measures.
-This established the main objectives of the family reports:
+As early as 1965, the German Bundestag commissioned the federal government to provide family reports.
+Regular family reporting serves to continuously monitor the situation of families, to create a data basis for political decisions and to review the effectiveness of family policy measures.

-By regularly and systematically monitoring and documenting the situation of families, family reports can be seen as a special type of social reporting.
+As family reporting regularly and systematically monitors data on the situation of families, it can be viewed as a special type of social reporting.

-Results of basic research in the field of family reporting are presented to the scientific community in the form of journal articles.
+Results of Basic Research in the research area of family monitoring are presented to the scientific community in the form of refereed journal articles.